Special Education

 Speech Therapist (SLP)

-SLPs specialize in the evaluation, diagnosis, and the treatment of communication disorders (speech disorders and language disorders), cognitive-communication disorders, voice disorders, and swallowing disorders.
+SLPs specialize in the evaluation, diagnosis, and the treatment of communication disorders (speech disorders and language disorders),cognitive-communication disorders, voice disorders, and swallowing disorders.

-Our Team:
+Our Team

-SLP Alexa Bautista Celina Garcia SLP
+SLP Alexa Bautista Jessie Stephens SLP

 Alexa Bautista